Web Crawling Webinar for Tech Teams

 }

-By running this script multiple times, you'll observe different IP addresses being used, demonstrating the IP rotation in action.
+If you run this script multiple times, you'll observe that it uses different IP addresses per request, demonstrating the IP rotation in action.
+This logic can increase your chances of bypassing rate limits on target websites.

 By default, Requests verifies SSL certificates on HTTPS requests.
 Certification verification can lead to SSLError errors when dealing with proxies.

-To avoid those errors, disable SSL verification with verify=False:
+To avoid those errors, deactivate SSL verification with verify=False:

 program.py